dlt-hub/dlt/docs/website/docs/pipelines/google_sheets.md

 python3 google_sheets_pipelines.py
 ```

-3. Use `dlt pipeline pipedrive_pipeline show` to make sure that everything loaded as expected.
+3. Use `dlt pipeline google_sheets_pipeline show` to make sure that everything loaded as expected.